vbence86/goldenaxejs/README.md

 goldenaxejs
 ===========

-Remake of the famous old arcade game "Golden Axe" and porting to HTML5.
+HTML5 port of the classic arcade game Golden Axe using EaselJS as the basis of the framework in which the game is being created.
 Any feedback or contribution are welcomed.